gaehlerm/SoftwareEngineering/README.md

 ## Becoming agile

-What I tried to explain in this chapter was supposed to be something like a manual how to become Agile.
+What I tried to explain in this chapter so far was supposed to be something like a manual how to become Agile.
 The real effort, however, lies before you.
 There is no Agile a manual.
 It is more like a schema.
 And you can stretch this schema in many possible directions, whether it makes sense or not.

 The most important point from Agile is that you should figure out by yourself what works best.
 And be honest with yourself.
-It may be more convenient to work all by yourself for several weeks and hand in a pile of work in the end, than spending some time in meetings every two weeks.
-But you lack knowledge how you are progressing.
+It may be more convenient to work alone for several weeks and hand in a pile of work in the end, than spending some time in meetings every two weeks.
+You don't know how your colleagues are doing.
+You lack knowledge how you are progressing.
 And not only you, also your project manager would like to know how things are going.
 This is a pretty important aspect of Agile: you gain a lot of information about the progress of the project that will help you to further plan the rest of the work.

 Furthermore, there are some things that are absolutely mandatory, when working agile.
 You are not planning the whole software anymore at once in the beginning.
 Instead, you have to be able to adapt.
 Your code has to be flexible.
-Your code would have to be flexible also in Waterfall, but that’s another story.
+Your code would have to be flexible also in waterfall, but that’s just in theory.

 In order to be flexible, you have to be able to adapt your code.
 You have to change its structure.
 You have to refactor.
 This is a hard task as you’re probably afraid that you may break something.
 But it’s inevitable.
 You have to be able to change your code.
 That’s your job.
 Instead, you have to mitigate your fear of breaking the code.
 And the only way to do so are automated tests.
 Loads of it.
 Pretty much every single line of your code should be covered by a test.
 This is the only way how Agile can ever work out.

+### Agile coaches

 One quite controversial topic is the role of Agile coaches.
 Along with the advent of Agile, there was a demand from the industry for people with Agile experience or even Agile consulting, as no one knew how Agile really works out.
 But as always, there are many courses offering a certificate on Agile development after a two-day course.
 This is not really helpful.